 “Nothing can be more pitiable than her situation;” explains her friend Mrs. Sinclair, “doomed to be shut up with that poor superannuated woman all day, and in the evening obliged to make up a card party with a set that hardly know clubs from spades.”

 But worse, Miss Bromley can’t leave her mother to emigrate to Canada to be with Major Knightley, the man she loves.
 “I do not know any one who has more merit.
 To bear and forbear has ever been her fate, and her filial piety has hardly any example.”

 However, not all other heroines who “bear and forbear” do not get a happy ending, including the heroine Agatha herself.
 Agatha agrees to take her vows and become a nun in France in the name of filial obedience, because her mother made a vow that Agatha would do so.
 In France, Agatha is caught up in the French Revolution, which persecuted priests and nuns.
-If she had instead ignored her mother’s injunction and married the man she loved, she and everyone she knows would have been happy, including her parents, who end up being guillotined by the revolutionaries.
-Instead, everyone ends up miserable or dead while Agatha, “blest with a spotless and self-approving heart… leads a life of peaceful resignation,” far from the troubled world, “in the firm hope and assurance of Eternal Happiness hereafter.”
+If she had ignored her mother’s injunction and married the man she loved, she and everyone she knew would have been happy, including her parents.
+Instead, they end up being guillotined by the revolutionaries.
+Agatha, “blest with a spotless and self-approving heart… leads a life of peaceful resignation,” far from the troubled world, “in the firm hope and assurance of Eternal Happiness hereafter.”

 You might be interested to know that here, at least, the reviewer for The Analytical Review felt he had to draw the line on this whole “sacrifice” thing, especially when the sacrifice involves Catholicism, for Pete’s sake: